Manufacturers, your buyers’ number one preferred channel is e-commerce.

 Price and product personalization are both possible with a B2B web store, by connecting your assortment to a personalized account.
 If you are struggling with a large product catalog, you take a look at these tips on how to offer your entire catalog online.

-2. Ensure visibility for spare parts
+3. Ensure visibility for spare parts

 Businesses in the manufacturing industry often have high traffic for spare parts.
 An ERP-integrated e-commerce platform lets you match these spare parts with the more complex products customers have purchased.
 This makes cross-selling and upselling easy and efficient.
 As a result, customers don’t have to spend any effort on searching for connecting parts.
 This application of e-commerce for manufacturing helps improve both service and efficiency.

-3. Let customers configure products online
+4. Enable customers to configure products online

 E-commerce challenges impacting your customer relationships?